 Fixing expired certificates is a vital process that protects your site from theft and damage.
 If you find that your website certificate expired, follow the informative guide below where we go more in depth on what it means and how to fix security certificates.

-If you find that you have certificates expiring and want to take a more proactive approach you can use Venafi's online certificate tool for free to find your expiring certificates.
-This tool will automatically find certificates on your network and alert you before they expire.
+If you find that you have certificates expiring and want to take a more proactive approach you can use Venafi's software-as-a-service solution to find your expiring certificates.
+Venafi as a Service will automatically find certificates on your network and alert you before they expire.

 Similar to how a driver’s license must be renewed in order to maintain accurate and up to date information on your identity, SSL certificates follow the same policy; they have a validity period.
 After this period has passed, browsers display a warning on the webpage, signifying that the SSL certificate expired.